Compare · 4 min read

 Know your actual square footage

-Upload a floor plan and get ANSI-compliant GLA in under 60 seconds.
+Upload a floor plan and get ANSI-compliant GLA in minutes.
 Works with any to-scale image.

 Get StartedRelated reading